Tips at a Glance

 The umbrella term for textures achieved when applying hammer directly onto rings and bangles is known as “tsuchime.”
-At MITUBACI, there are different types of hammer (kaneduchi) specifically prepared by our artisans to achieve different hammered textures.
+At MITUBACI, there are different types of hammer (kaneduchi) specifically prepared for our handmade jewelry workshops.

 The hammered texture (tsuchime) comes in first in popularity ranking.
-This texture comprises multiple facets, reflecting light gently like the water surface and elegantly shimmers at all angles.
+This texture is created with a round-tip hammer and reflects light gently like the water surface and elegantly shimmers at all angles.

-Be it DIY wedding bands workshop or silver jewelry workshop, a large percentage of the participants opted for this hammered texture.
+Be it handmade wedding bands workshop or silver jewelry workshop, a large percentage of our customers opted for this hammered texture.
 Learn more about the hammered texture in the article below:

-The 2nd in rank is the tree bark texture.
-Also known as "foresta," the word in Japanese refers to the woods.
+The word "foresta" in Japanese refers to the woods.
 As its name suggests, this texture resembles the tree bark and can be achieved through hammering.

 This texture is loved by those who want a look that is closer to nature.
-Its design is also easy to match with various outfits and occasions.
-Find out more about the tree bark texture in the article below:
+It is created with a flat, pointed-tip hammer specially made by our artisans.
+This design is also easy to match with various outfits and occasions.
+Find out more about the making of foresta texture in the article below: